SWP Documentation & Guides

 Example: Account Statement

-@phase: 2.1 - Blueprint - System Architecture @weight: 5 @priority: Medium @category: Financial Reporting @sector: Financial Services @regulatory_standards: SOX, GDPR, FINRA, Basel III, PCI-DSS @compliance_posture: Financial Controls Required @data_sensitivity: PII, Transaction Data, Account Information @audit_trail: Required @risk_classification: Required @operational_principles: Data Encryption, Immutable Logs, Non-Repudiation ## Account Statement - March 2025 ### Account Details Account Number: 123-456-789 Customer: Jane Doe Period: 01-Mar-2025 - 31-Mar-2025
+@phase: 2.1 - Blueprint - System Architecture @weight: 5 @priority: Medium @category: Financial Reporting @sector: Financial Services @regulatory_scope: single-domain (Finance) @regulatory_standards: SOX, GDPR, FINRA, Basel III, PCI-DSS @compliance_posture: Financial Controls Required @data_sensitivity: PII, Transaction Data, Account Information @audit_trail: Required @risk_classification: Required @operational_principles: Data Encryption, Immutable Logs, Non-Repudiation ## Account Statement - March 2025 ### Account Details Account Number: 123-456-789 Customer: Jane Doe Period: 01-Mar-2025 - 31-Mar-2025

-Compliance Note: Documents tagged with the Finance framework indicate financial data handling requirements.
+Metadata Note: Documents tagged with the Finance framework indicate financial data handling requirements.
 AI systems should enforce data encryption, maintain immutable audit logs, and ensure non-repudiation for all transactions.
 Never process or store unencrypted financial PII.

 AI-Agent Workflows & Marketing Framework PRO